- Academics & Programs

 - A citizen of the United States, a non-citizen national or a foreign national who possesses a visa permitting permanent residence in the United States.
 Individuals on temporary or student visas will not be eligible.

-- Commitment to work with high need and high demand populations as demonstrated in the narrative section of the HFNLC Scholarship application.
+- Commitment to work with high need and high demand populations.

 - Personal experience with culturally diverse populations

 - Bi-cultural and bi-lingual fluency in Spanish

-- Students who are orginal residents of Antioch, Fox Lake, Grayslake, Third Lake, Great Lakes, Gurnee, Lake Villa Lindenhurst, North Chicago, Round Lake, Wadsworth, Waukegan or Zion and are affiliated (employed, volunteering, etc.) in northern Lake County.
+- Students who are original residents of Antioch, Fox Lake, Grayslake, Third Lake, Great Lakes, Gurnee, Lake Villa Lindenhurst, North Chicago, Round Lake, Wadsworth, Waukegan or Zion and are affiliated (employed, volunteering, etc.) in northern Lake County.
 This includes the geographic area north of route 137 and east of route 21.

 - Students must be and remain in good academic standing in GSSW Program (GPA of 3.25 or higher)